-As the flu season ramps up this fall and winter, every cough and sniffle will carry an extra worry: possible COVID-19 infection.
+The second flu season of the pandemic is off and running, and every cough and sniffle will carry an extra worry: possible COVID-19 infection.

 Note: If you think you're experiencing a life-threatening or severe condition, call 911 or go directly to the nearest emergency department.

 Is it possible to tell the difference between flu symptoms and COVID-19 symptoms?

 "I think it's tough because the flu and COVID-19 can have a variety of overlapping symptoms," said Fahimi.
 Those can include fever, chills and body aches, upper respiratory symptoms like runny nose and sore throat, lower respiratory symptoms like cough and pneumonia, and gastrointestinal symptoms like nausea, vomiting and diarrhea.

 "While certain symptoms are slightly more associated with one virus than the other, there's enough overlap that there's uncertainty," cautioned Fahimi.
 "So we wouldn't use the presence or absence of those symptoms to rule in or out either illness."